Commercial Insurance

 Public entity insurance pricing is driven by a combination of factors.
 Understanding these can help your entity manage costs while maintaining appropriate coverage:

-• Entity size and services: A small water district pays far less than a city with a police department and fire department.
+A small water district pays far less than a city with a police department and fire department.
 Law enforcement and EMS operations are the highest-rated services.

-• Property age and condition: Older government buildings, particularly those in tsunami inundation zones, carry higher property premiums.
+Older government buildings, particularly those in tsunami inundation zones, carry higher property premiums.

-• Risk management program: Entities with formal safety programs, regular training, and documented risk management practices qualify for preferred rates from specialty markets.
+Entities with formal safety programs, regular training, and documented risk management practices qualify for preferred rates from specialty markets.

 How Gerald Ross Agency Helps Oregon Coast Public Entities

 Gerald Ross Agency has deep experience placing public entity insurance for Oregon Coast government bodies.
 We work with specialty markets and Oregon risk pools to build comprehensive coverage programs that protect your entity, your officials, and the public you serve.
+As an independent insurance agency since 1937, we have the market access and expertise to find coverage that pool programs alone cannot provide.

 Our process for public entity clients: